HailoOSS/bakery-service/README.md

   4. Open up `main.go` and fill in the details about the project (review the service name and tier, fill in the description and your contact details)
   5. Register each of your endpoints (again in `main.go`)
-  6. Run `go get github.com/hailcab/your-repo-name` so that Go will compile the binary (and put it in your path)
+  6. Run `go get github.com/hailcab/{{REPONAME}}` so that Go will compile the binary (and put it in your path)
   7. Try it out! (it should be in your path)

 Once you've got it working, you're ready to "deploy".
+Deployment consists of two steps -- a **build** step and then a **provisioning** step.

+To build:

+  1. Push your code to Git
+  2. Type `hubot: ci setup hailocab/{{REPONAME}}` in IRC

+To provision (actually run your service on some servers in an environment):

 ## More details